snyball/hawck/README.md

 if it contains any `=>` operators.

-I think it works well enough for what it is used for, but I have definately considered replacing it with a more robust Haskell/Parsec parser, but only if I find myself running into too many issues with the current hack.
+I think it works well enough for what it is used for, but I have definitely considered replacing it with a more robust Haskell/Parsec parser, but only if I find myself running into too many issues with the current hack.